Wimmics/Olivaw-Template/.github/README.md

 A template repository for projects using Olivaw to support ontology engineering using Acimov methodology.

+This repository is affiliated to the [Wimmics reasearch team](https://www.inria.fr/fr/wimmics), check the other [Wimmics projects](https://github.com/Wimmics).

 ## How to use

+This repository is made to help any developer to start an ACIMOV ontology development process, so check the [scientific article about the ACIMOV methodology](https://www.emse.fr/~zimmermann/Papers/mk2023.pdf).

+This repository also relies on olivaw framework, so check [olivaw repository and its documentation](https://github.com/Wimmics/olivaw).

 ### Install the available tools